 Criminal Defense Attorney in Brentwood, MO

 Criminal Defense Attorney in Brentwood, MO.
-If you have been arrested for a criminal offense, you do not need to be told that the situation is to be taken seriously.
-Just a conviction for a small misdemeanor could cause you to pay an expensive fine, do time behind bars, or have to spend multiple years on probation.
-Facing a felony conviction only magnifies these consequences: not only are you subject to multiple years in the Missouri state prisons, but after your release from prison you will be further punished via loss of additional privileges or rights that most citizens take for granted.
-Convicted felons are banned from owning firearms, running for office, or holding certain jobs.
-Also, in many instances, you will be mandated to share your status as a convicted felon on rent or employment applications, which often severely limits where they can live or work.
+If you have been arrested for a criminal offense, you understand the grave nature of the charges that you are looking at.
+Just being convicted of a small misdemeanor could force you to pay a sizable fine, do time behind bars, or have to spend several years under probation.
+Facing a felony conviction only heightens these consequences: not only are you at risk of multiple years locked up in the Missouri state prisons.
+And even following your reentry into society you will continue to pay through the loss of certain privileges or rights that a large number of people assume they will always have.
+Convicted felons are prohibited from owning firearms, running in an election, or holding certain occupations.
+In addition, in many situations, you could be required to disclose your status as a convicted felon on housing or employment applications, which often severely limits where they can work or live.

-The skilled Brentwood, MO criminal defense attorneys at Combs Law Group have assisted many people overcome criminal convictions in the Brentwood, MO area.
-Our firm recognizes that people with good intetions can get caught up in bad situations, and our criminal defense lawyers work to minimize the detremental consequences a criminal conviction has on your reputation, life, and freedom.
-Our record of success is notable among Brentwood criminal defense law firms, and we pride ourselves on the special focus we place on our personalized touch and availability to our clients — just ask the satisfied Brentwood clients who have contacted Combs Law Group.
-Give us a call today at (314) 900-HELP, or contact us online, for a free, no-strings-attached review of your Brentwood, MO criminal case.
+The winning Brentwood, MO criminal defense attorneys at Combs Waterkotte have helped many Brentwood-area residents fight criminal charges.
+Our firm understands that sometimes decent people can have a stroke of misfortune, and our criminal defense lawyers work to minimize the detremental consequences criminal charges have on your life, freedom, and reputation.
+Our impressive history of winning distinguishes us from other Brentwood criminal defense law firms, and we place client satisfaction at the heart of all that we do — hear it firsthand from the satisfied Brentwood clients who have worked with Combs Waterkotte.
+Call us today at (314) 900-HELP, or contact us online, for a free, no-obligation review of your Brentwood, MO criminal case.

 Brentwood, MO Federal Criminal Defense Lawyer

-Facing a criminal charge is a scary enough circumstance, but criminal charges at the federal level demand a heightened amount of legal knowledge and dilligence.
-United States prosecuting attorneys are driven to win by any means necessary: the U.S. Department of Justice regularly advertises that it has a conviction rate of roughly 90 percent.
-Overwhelmingly, these convictions result in plea bargains, where a defendant accepts a lesser charge or punishment in exchange for an admission of guilt.
-Federal prosecutors will pull out all the stops to coax a guilty plea, make sure that you spend years in a Bureau of Prisons facility, and carry a federal conviction on your record for the remainder of your life.
+An allegation of any crime is a scary enough circumstance, but criminal charges at the federal level demand a heightened amount of legal knowledge and focus.
+Prosecutors for the United States courts are poised to win by any means necessary: the U.S. Department of Justice regularly touts that it has a conviction rate of roughly 90 percent.
+The overwhelming majority of those convictions result in plea bargains, where a defendant accepts a lesser charge or punishment in exchange for an admission of guilt.
+Federal prosecutors will stop at nothing to get a guilty plea, ensure that you spend years in a federal prison, and carry a federal conviction on your record for the rest of your life.

-At Combs Law Group, our Brentwood, MO criminal defense attorneys have vast and proven experience in taking on federal criminal defense cases and getting positive results for our clients.
-Our team of federal criminal defense attorneys near Brentwood, MO is not afraid to square off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight passionately on our clients’ behalf.
-We have fought for many who have been accused of federal criminal acts in the Brentwood area and helped them put what is an unquestionably harrowing experience in their rear-view mirror.
+At Combs Waterkotte, our Brentwood, MO criminal defense attorneys have ample and proven experience in taking on federal criminal defense cases and winning positive outcomes for our clients.
+Our team of federal criminal defense attorneys near Brentwood, MO is not afraid to face off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
+We have stood up for many who have been accused of federal criminal acts in the Brentwood area and helped them put what is an undoubtably troubling experience in their rear-view mirror.
 Read more about our expertise in federal criminal cases and what makes federal criminal cases different from state and municipal cases.

 A Full-Service Brentwood, MO Criminal Defense Attorney

-The skilled Brentwood, MO criminal defense attorneys at Combs Law Group defend all cases and criminal charges, like:
+The skilled Brentwood, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, including:

-With your very life on the line, you need someone you can trust and rely upon to advocate for you and defend your freedome.
-Do not procrastinate reaching out to a Brentwood area criminal defense attorney to help you overcome your charges in Brentwood, MO or anywhere in Missouri.
+With your freedom and future hanging in the balance, it is imperative that you find a legal ally you can trust and rely upon to advocate for you and defend your rights.
+Do not put off talking to a Brentwood area criminal defense attorney to help you overcome your criminal charges at any level in the Missouri area.
 The quicker you get an attorney on your case, the sooner we can get to work building your case and lifting the weight of the unknown from your shoulders.
-Call (314) 900-HELP now or reach us online to get in touch with a criminal defense attorney in Brentwood, MO about your criminal case.
+Call (314) 900-HELP now or reach us online to speak to a criminal defense attorney in Brentwood, MO about your criminal case.

-A conviction for even a minor infraction or misdemeanor could result in a sizable fine, time to serve in jail, and/or years of supervised probation.
-For felony charges, a conviction can have a much more significant impact on your life.
-You may be sentenced to years in the state prison system, and once you are labeled a convicted felon you lose lifelong rights that many people take for granted.
-Convicted felons are prohibited from owning firearms, voting in elections, running for office, or holding certain jobs.
-Also, in many cases, as a felon you are forced to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which often severely limits where you can work or live.
+Any criminal conviction will have an impact on your life.
+When the crime is a felony, a conviction can have a much more significant impact on your life.
+You may be sentenced to years encarcerated in state prisons, and as a convicted felon you will no longer have certain rights or privileges that so many of us take for granted.
+Convicted felons are barred from owning firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are required to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which often severely limits where you can work or live.

-If you have already received a felony conviction or suspect that the likelihood of a conviction is high, do not lose hope.
-Missouri law does allow for the restoration of certain rights and in some cases you may be eligible to pursue a pardon, expungement, or the sealing of your record.
-Turn to an experienced criminal defense attorney in Brentwood, MO to explore how to restore your rights after receiving a conviction.
+If you are already a felon or believe you are likely to be convicted, do not panic.
+Missouri law does allow for the restoration of certain rights and for certain cases you may be eligible to request a pardon, expungement, or the sealing of your record.
+Consult an experienced criminal defense attorney in Brentwood, MO to learn about how to restore your rights after receiving a conviction.
 Contact us to find out what our Brentwood, MO defense attorneys can do to help you reclaim your rights.

-In Missouri, felony crimes are classified into categories that reflect the severity.
-Based on what class felony you are convicted of, the punishment will vary.
+In Missouri, felony crimes are categorized into five classes that reflect the severity of the crime.
+Based on the class of your felony conviction, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison